lbrgriffith/rusty-finance/README.md

 - `medium`: Calculates the median of a series of numbers.
 - `payback-period`: Calculates the payback period.
 - `break-even`: Performs break-even analysis.
+- `depreciation`: Calculates the depreciation of an asset.

 ## Examples